-In June of this year, the UK government became the first major economy to commit to reach zero carbon emissions by 2050.
+In June 2019, the UK government became the first major economy to commit to reach zero carbon emissions by 2050.

 There’s a long way to go for the government to reach this target but there are plenty of changes we can make ourselves.

 You’ve already made a good start.
 You’re a recycling pro and always carry your refillable water bottle, it’s just about getting into the habit and it’s easy.
 But what else can we do for the sake of the environment and our wallets?
 Won’t it cost you more?
 Where do you start?

 There are any number of ways to be more eco-friendly and it’s a myth that it will cost you more cash, in fact most of them could save you money in the long run.

 Unplug your mobile phone's charger when the battery is fully charged, turn off those devices on stand by and turn the light off when you leave the room.Could save you up to £80 a year?

 Although it is hard to measure just how much energy leaving things on standby actually uses, The Energy Savings Trust[i] states that up to £80 a year is wasted in the average home due to our habit of leaving appliances on standby.
 That's a lot of electricity (and money) wasted, especially when you consider just flicking a few switches could make all the difference.

 Swap those last few bulbs for energy saving light bulbs - they will use around a quarter of the electricity and will last ten times longer than an ordinary lightbulb.A bulb could save you £100

 Research has shown that £1 out of every £3 spent on lighting and heating our homes is wasted (source: Dept of Environment).
 So energy efficient lighting should be one of the first improvements you should consider for your home.
 An energy saving light bulb can cost you £3-£4 compared to about 50p for a normal bulb, but you will make your money back by saving around £9 on your annual electricity bill and up to £100 over the bulb’s lifetime![i]